pebble-aesa/aesa-finance-backend/README.md

 `200 OK`

+- Array of objects
   - `time`: The time of the data point
   - `open`: The opening price of the stock
   - `close`: The closing price of the stock
   - `max`: The maximum price of the stock over the time period
   - `min`: The minimum price of the stock over the time period

 Unsuccessful response: